-Carp may be taken by bow year-round; other nongame fish may be taken by bow during all months of the year except May and June.
+Only common carp, bighead carp, silver carp and grass carp may be taken by bow year-round; smallmouth buffalo are not carp and cannot be shot year-round.
+Other nongame fish may be taken by bow during all months of the year except May and June.
 All anglers must have a valid fishing license in order to fish using a bow.
 All persons using a bow to fish must observe all applicable fishing regulations.
 Fish taken by bow fishing may not be returned to the water or left on the bank.

-use an arrow having an explosive head or shaft or an arrow dipped in or smeared with poison or other chemicals
+• use an arrow having an explosive head or shaft or an arrow dipped in or smeared with poison or other chemicals